Skip to main content

 1984

-Law firm Stephens Innocent donates a desk, telephone, typewriter and filing cabinet, and DACS opens for business, operating from office space in Whitechapel, east London.
+Law firm Stephens Innocent donates a desk, telephone, typewriter and filing cabinet, and DACS opens for business, operating from an office space in Whitechapel, east London.

 1985